 A Realtor can provide five essential services when helping renters find rentals:

 A Realtor can guide your search for an apartment, townhouse, home, or condo to rent.
 Realtors can point you toward neighborhoods that fit your criteria or apartments that meet your needs and price range.
 The agent will set up showings so you can view the property.
 If you already have details about rentals you'd like to see, the agent can send you information about new listings that meet your rental criteria.

 In cities such as Los Angeles, San Francisco, Chicago, or New York with large renter populations, renters often hire a real estate agent to find a rental.
-Working with a specialist such as a "leasing agent" or "apartment locator" can save you time and may be the only way to locate an available rental in a competitive big-city market.
+Working with a specialist such as a rental agent, also known as a leasing agent or apartment locator, can save you time and may be the only way to locate an available rental in a competitive big-city market.

 Landlords list their properties with agents because they have access to large numbers of renters and can help lease properties to quality tenants.
-Agents are constantly helping people looking for homes.
-However, they may not always be qualified to purchase at the time and may need time to save or fix credit issues to get financing.
+Tenants recommended by rental agents are often not qualified to purchase at the time and may need time to save or fix credit issues to get financing.
 As a result, they will need to rent in the meantime.
 This allows agents to still be of service by getting them qualified for an apartment.